Best smartwatch for Google Pixel phones in 2023

 There are over 100 workout modes to pick from too which are powered by TicExercise and TicHealth.
 From swimming to mountain climbing, there’s a profile for your workout in this smartwatch.

 NFC capabilities are built-in, which means paying contactless via Google Pay is a possibility.
 Other built-in features include GPS, speaker, microphone, barometer, and 24-hour heart rate monitoring.
 There’s also an essentials mode when the battery percentage drops to five percent.
 This means users can use their smartwatch in a basic capacity until they can plug it in to charge.

-Fitbit versa is the next level for fitness enthusiasts and the best smartwatch for Google Pixel hunters.
-A personalized daily readiness score uses insights from a user’s body to guides them toward an activity or recovery day, although this is a premium membership feature.
+Fitbit Versa is the next level for fitness enthusiasts and the best smartwatch for Google Pixel hunters.
+A personalized daily readiness score uses insights from a user’s body to guide them toward an activity or recovery day, although this is a premium membership feature.

 Although users will likely use Google Assistant with Google Pixel, Alexa comes built into Fitbit Versa.
 This feature allows users to grab a quick weather update, set timers, and get on-screen answers to questions.
 If a user’s home is Alexa-powered already, this is a no-brainer.

 Users can also build a better sleep pattern thanks to recognizing and repeating good sleep habits thanks to sleep tracking and a personalized sleep score.
 Premium Members also get a sleep score breakdown to better understand it alongside sleep sessions from Calm.

 Regardless of being a fitness fanatic or couch potato, users can’t really escape the wealth of fitness features that appear on smartwatches these days.
 There’s not a good reason to ignore them either, from improving sleep quality to making sure a user’s heart is OK, there are only positives that come from these features.